codankra/openprices/README.md

 I'd love your help in making Open Price even better!
 If you have an awesome idea, or notice any bug or area of improvement, here's how you can contribute:

 1. Open a Pull Request or
-2. Feel free to reach out here, or [here](https://x.com/thedanktoday)
+2. Feel free to reach out here on GitHub, or [here](https://x.com/thedanktoday)

 ## 📜 License